OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

     the shell is ready to receive your input:

     ``` {.example}
-    jyybioxx@taito-login3$
+    jyybioxx@bio109-113$
     ```

--   `jyybioxx` is your username, `taito-login` is the host server to which you are connected.
-The number after `taito-login` can vary because Taito has several login nodes.
+-   `jyybioxx` is your username, `bio109-113` is the host server to which you are connected.

 ### 2.2 Execute a command (`ls`)